 In recognition of the central role occupied by public libraries in the social and intellectual life of Iowa communities, the Carver Trust offers directed support for the establishment, expansion and enhancement of community-based library facilities and services.
 Grants of up to $80,000 are generally awarded for construction, renovation and/or furnishings and equipment needs, including technology-based initiatives that link libraries across multiple sites.
 Projects emphasizing library patronage among youth are especially encouraged.

-Since 1991, the Trust has awarded nearly 350 grants, totaling over $11 million, to public libraries throughout the state of Iowa.
+Since 1991, the Trust has awarded over 350 grants, totaling over $12 million, to public libraries throughout the state of Iowa.

 The Trust does not provide grants specifically targeted to making libraries handicapped accessible, although the Board certainly recognizes that need.
 In addition, while we understand that combining library services may be beneficial to a community, as a matter of policy, the Trust does not provide funding for joint school/community library projects or facilities.